 Gray Promotes Five Senior Vice Presidents to New Senior Positions

-/EIN News/ -- ATLANTA, March 08, 2023 (GLOBE NEWSWIRE) -- Gray Television, Inc. (“Gray”) (NYSE: GTN) today promoted its five Senior Vice Presidents-Local Media to the new position of Senior Managing Vice President, effective immediately.
+ATLANTA, March 08, 2023 (GLOBE NEWSWIRE) -- Gray Television, Inc. ("Gray") GTN today promoted its five Senior Vice Presidents-Local Media to the new position of Senior Managing Vice President, effective immediately.

 Each of Sandy Breland, Ronna Corrente, Colin Gaston, Matt Jaquint, and Mike King have distinguished themselves through their assiduous oversight of Gray's television station and digital businesses in their defined regions.
 In addition, each of the leaders oversees specific functions that are shared across all of Gray's markets.